konveyor/tackle-documentation/README.md

 * [Tackle Controls](https://github.com/konveyor/tackle-controls) are a collection of entities that add value to Application Inventory and the Pathfinder assessment.
 They comprise business services, stakeholders, stakeholder groups, job functions, tag types, and tags.

+* [Tackle DiVA](https://github.com/konveyor/tackle-diva) is a data-centric application analysis tool.
+It imports a set of target application source files and provides database/transaction analysis results.

 ## Contributing to Tackle documentation

 This project is [Apache 2.0 licensed](LICENSE) and accepts contributions via